ddmareo/Genius-Clone/README.md

 # Genius-Clone

-Genius-Clone is an online music encyclopedia inspired by Genius, designed for diehard music enthusiasts.
-Unlike the original platform, Genius-Clone focuses on verified lyrics directly from artists, ensuring accuracy.
-It also uses AI to help users explore the themes, emotions, and contexts of songs, offering deeper insights into their meaning.
-Additionally, Genius-Clone features a music chart system that allows users to sort songs by rating, popularity, or release date, making it easy to stay updated on current music trends.

-Genius-Clone is a fast and optimized React application built with [Vite](https://vitejs.dev/) as the build tool, using [pnpm](https://pnpm.io/) as the package manager for efficient and reliable dependency management.
-Additionally, this project integrates [Firebase](https://firebase.google.com/) for backend services, providing features like authentication, real-time databases, and hosting.
+Genius-Clone is an online music encyclopedia inspired by Genius, designed for diehard music enthusiasts, featuring verified lyrics from artists for accuracy.
+It utilizes AI to help users explore the themes, emotions, and contexts of songs, providing deeper insights into their meaning.
+Additionally, it includes a music chart system that allows users to sort songs by rating, popularity, or release date, keeping them updated on current music trends.
+Built as a fast and optimized React application with Vite and pnpm for efficient dependency management, Genius-Clone also integrates Firebase for backend services, including authentication, real-time databases, and hosting.

 ## Prerequisites